Commonly referred to as the “spirit molecule,” DMT is best known for its ability to induce dreamlike states of consciousness.

 5-MeO-DMT is also available in synthetic form, which can be snorted, smoked, or injected.
 This is the most sustainable, most affordable, and most common form of 5-MeO-DMT.

 Oral forms of 5-MeO-DMT are also available but must be combined with an MAO (monoamine oxidase) inhibitor in order for it to work.
-The MAO enzyme rapidly breaks down DMT before it has a chance to exert any effects.
+MAO is an enzyme produced by the body that primarily works to break down neurotransmitters like serotonin and dopamine, but it also destroys DMT in the gut before it’s absorbed.

-The effects of this form of DMT appear within minutes and quickly evolve into intense visuals and out of body experiences.
+When combined with a compound that inhibits MAO, the effects of DMT appear within minutes.
+This quickly evolves into intense visuals and out of body experiences.
 Many users report living through several lifetimes after a single 15 minute trip on 5-MeO-DMT.
 Others experience contact with “beings from other realms,” or intense introspection or ego death.

 4-AcO-DMT is more closely related to psilocin — the active ingredient in magic mushrooms — than it is to the other forms of DMT.
 In fact, this compound is considered a prodrug of psilocin.